“Houston we have a problem.”

 And the problem is not the ending of a relationship, but the moment when one has no intention of letting go.
 And by letting go I don’t mean keeping the loved one in a locked room — this is called kidnapping.
 Not letting go is obsessively thinking that this love will never pass, that this person was the only One and that someday you will conquer their heart again.

 Maybe it’s true.
-In history we have plenty of examples of unfinished or eternal (in the context of a human life) loves being revived and (re)lived.
+In history we have plenty of examples of unfinished or eternal loves being revived and (re)lived.
 But for the sake of the moment, this way of thinking has the power to get you further away from yourself.
 And you don’t want to lose yourself.
-Your self is everything you've got.
+Your self is everything you’ve got.
 It’s hard to accept.
 And it’s hard to embrace the change of living without the one you love(d) so much.
 But, the stubbornness of not accepting the loss will make the grief more intense by adding a sense of despair.

 Surrender.
 Just like in aikido…